mabdn/fprime-spaceposts/doc/MessageStorage/UnitTestDocumentation.md

 I additionally used white-box knowledge of the component's implementation to make sensible assumptions about which test method parameters can be changed without affecting other parameters.
 For example, it is reasonably safe to assume that the index at which a message is stored does not affect whether the component loads a certain message content correctly.

 Consequently, the independence assumptions allow for simplifying the unit tests by testing changes in certain parameters separately from each other instead of testing all possible combinations of changes in these parameters.
-For example, this allowed us to first test whether the component correctly loads messages from different indices while keeping the message content constant (UT-STO-030 //TODO link).
-Analogously, a second test case then tests whether the component correctly loads messages with different content while keeping the index constant (UT-STO-040 //TODO link).
+For example, this allowed us to first test whether the component correctly loads messages from different indices while keeping the message content constant ([UT-STO-030](#table-of-test-case-groups)).
+Analogously, a second test case then tests whether the component correctly loads messages with different content while keeping the index constant ([UT-STO-040](#table-of-test-case-groups)).

 ## Test Environment